What is the Age Limit to Hike the Inca Trail?

 - it's common for people to use their fitness and hiking readiness at lower altitude or sea level as a guage to determine their ability to hike at high-altitude in Peru.

 - people undertrain.
-Gardening, walking and toodling around on your bike are not to be confused with high-intensity training like weight lifting, marathon running and other sustained cardio activities.
+Gardening, walking and toodling around on your bike are not to be confused with high-intensity training like weight lifting, marathon running, all day bike rides, and other sustained cardio activities.

 - hikers don't schedule enough time to acclimatize to high altitude before beginning their hike.
 A minimum of 2 days in Cusco is recommended.
 This is ideal time to explore the historical and cultural sites of the city and the Sacred Valley.